Clairo

 Claire Elizabeth Cottrill (born August 18, 1998), known professionally as Clairo, is an American singer-songwriter.
-Born in Atlanta, Georgia, and raised in Carlisle, Massachusetts, she began posting music on the internet at age 13.
+She began posting music on the internet at age 13.

 Clairo rose to prominence following the viral success of the music video for her lo-fi single "Pretty Girl" in 2017.
-She subsequently signed a record deal, releasing her debut EP Diary 001 (2018) with Fader Label.
-Her debut studio album Immunity (2019) received critical acclaim and spawned the singles "Bags" and "Sofia", the latter of which became her first single to chart on the Billboard Hot 100.
-Cottrill's second studio album, Sling, was released in 2021.
-Upon its release, the album received critical acclaim and saw commercial success, debuting in the top 20 of the US Billboard 200.
+She signed a record deal, releasing her debut EP Diary 001 (2018) with Fader Label.
+Her debut studio album, Immunity (2019), spawned the singles "Bags" and "Sofia", the latter of which became her first single to chart on the Billboard Hot 100.
+Cottrill's second studio album, Sling, was released in 2021 to commercial success, debuting in the top 20 of the US Billboard 200.
+Her third studio album, Charm, was self-released on July 12, 2024, and received a Grammy nomination for Best Alternative Music Album.

-Life and career
+Early life

-Claire Cottrill was born in Atlanta, Georgia, and raised in Carlisle, Massachusetts.
+Claire Elizabeth Cottrill was born on August 18, 1998 in Atlanta.
 She is the daughter of marketing executive Geoff Cottrill and Allie Cottrill, a photographer and designer.
+She and her family lived in Atlanta until age seven, when they moved to Washington for three years before settling in Carlisle, Massachusetts.